zkiu/Task-Tracker/README.md

 DashboardPage - implement query and sort
-TaskForm - create layout, when creating new task -> create a new initial comment TasksList - change colour of items in task list based on priority General - implement more security in code, check validation for the project firebase - update security rules
+TaskForm - create layout, when creating new task -> create a new initial comment TasksList - change colour of items in task list based on priority General - implement more security in code, check validation for the project, HTML - set tabindex attribute for Aria firebase - update security rules